Costco Scams (13 Scams To Be Aware Of)

 Here’s a list of the most common scams targeting Costco members and how to avoid them.
 Be sure to read up before your next trip to Costco!

-Costco Scams In [currentyear]
+Costco Scams In 2024

-Many Costco scams are going around that target shoppers for fraud in [currentyear].
+Many Costco scams are going around that target shoppers for fraud in 2024.
 Often scammers contact shoppers via text or email and direct them to fake Costco websites.
 Once the shopper is on the website, they are asked to provide sensitive information like credit card numbers that the criminals will later use.

 Keep reading for a complete list of the Costco scams to watch out for and how to protect yourself from becoming a victim!